matrixs/MAXTableView/README.md

 ## License

-Pop is released under a GNU License.
+MAXTableView is released under a GNU License.
 See LICENSE file for details.